 Background

 I received my doctorate degree in Clinical Psychology from the University of Washington, and completed my pre-doctoral internship at the Yale University School of Medicine.
-While at the University of Washington, I developed Mindfulness-Based Relapse Prevention (MBRP), along with my colleagues Dr. Sarah Bowen and Dr. Alan Marlatt, a novel program integrating mindfulness practices with cognitive-behavioral skills in the treatment of problems related to substance use and other addictive behaviors.
+While at the University of Washington, I was a co-developer of Mindfulness-Based Relapse Prevention (MBRP), along with my colleagues Dr. Sarah Bowen and Dr. Alan Marlatt, a novel program integrating mindfulness practices with cognitive-behavioral skills in the treatment of problems related to substance use and other addictive behaviors.
 I have facilitated numerous groups in private and community-based treatment settings and offered training for both clinicians and researchers, in the US and internationally.
-I have been in private practice for over 10 years and serve as a clinical supervisor for psychology graduate students at the University of Washington.
+I have been in private practice for 15 years and serve as a clinical supervisor for psychology graduate students at the University of Washington.

 My initial training consisted of several cognitive and behavioral modalities including Motivational Interviewing, Acceptance and Commitment Therapy, Functional Analytic Psychotherapy and Mindfulness-Based Cognitive Therapy.
-In more recent years, I have integrated my academic training with my learning of attachment theory and somatic approaches to healing, including inner relationship focusing and Internal Family Systems, and integrate these within a cultural and intergenerational framework.
+Over time, my work has evolved toward a more integrative approach that combines structured, evidence-based methods with relational, somatic, and attachment-informed perspectives.

 Approach